Native Americans in the Northern Area

 By Jennifer Kenny

 4 About 8,000 years ago, nomadic hunters followed game, including caribou herds.
 In the spring, hunters would gather at the edge of the taiga to catch the animals migrating to the tundra in the north.
-The caribou were extremely important to them because they provided the Indians with food, clothing, and some shelter (tents).
+The caribou were extremely important to them because they provided the native people with food, clothing, and some shelter (tents).
 In the fall, the Native Americans returned to the same spot to hunt the caribou coming south.
 They used bows, arrows, and spears in the hunt.
 Many hunters used dogs to hunt.
 Sometimes they would snare animals with ropes strung between the trees.
 They also attacked animals from their canoes as the animals crossed rivers or lakes.
 They used lines and hooks, barbed arrows, spears, nets, and enclosures called weirs.

 5 Large game in the area included moose, deer, musk oxen, mountain sheep, and bison.
 Small game included beaver, mink, otter, porcupine, rabbit, squirrel, and waterfowl.

 8 The most common dwelling was a cross between the tipi and the wigwam.
 It was a small cone-shaped tent with a pole framework.
-A smoke hole was at the top.
+A smoke hole was open at the top.

 Paragraphs 10 to 19: